CodebreakingAtCal/codebreaking-at-cal-website/about.md

 Each lecture attended counts towards 10% of total lecture attendance (4% overall score), so only 10 lectures are needed to get full credit for this section.

 Alternatively, you can complete a quick quiz on the lecture content instead of going to lecture.
+A score of 50% is required for credit on the vitamin.

 ## Resources